Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Multiscale method

 In this section, the construction of the reduced basis functions for the coarse scale, ${\{\bm{\varphi}_i\}}_{i=1}^{n_{\mathrm{c}}}$, and for the fine scale, ${\{\bm{\psi}_i\}}_{i=1}^{n_{\mathrm{f}}}$, is addressed.
 The proposed \textit{offline phase} consists of three stages: \begin{enumerate} \item direct calculation of coarse scale basis ${\{\bm{\varphi}_i\}}_{i=1}^{n_{\mathrm{c}}}$, \item calculation of fine scale edge basis functions ${\{\bm{\chi}^e_i\}}_{i=1}^{n_{\mathrm{mpe}}}$, where $n_{\mathrm{mpe}}$ denotes the number of modes per (subdomain) edge; via two approaches: \begin{enumerate} \item by solving an oversampling problem (leading to an \textit{empirical} basis), \item by constructing \textit{hierarchical} finite element shape functions ${h}_{p+1}$ (see e.\,g.\, chapter 8 in~\cite{ZienkiewiczTaylor2000}) of degree $p+1$, where $p$ is the polynomial degree of the Legendre polynomial $P_p(\xi)$,

 \end{enumerate} \item calculation of fine-scale subdomain basis functions ${\{\bm{\psi}_i\}}_{i=1}^{n_{\mathrm{f}}}$ from ${\{\bm{\chi}^e_i\}}_{i=1}^{n_{\mathrm{mpe}}}$. \end{enumerate} Note that, in the remainder of this article, we refer to the set of coarse scale basis functions and fine-scale subdomain basis functions constructed from hierarchical finite element shape functions as the \textit{hierarchical basis}.
 The set of coarse scale basis functions and fine scale subdomain basis functions constructed from empirical fine scale edge basis functions is referred to as \textit{empirical basis}.
-In the latter case, we study two different training sets, namely the \textit{structure of interest (SoI)} training set and the \textit{random} training set, which are defined in~\cref{ssub:training_set}.
+In the latter case, we study two different sampling strategies to generate training sets, drawing samples either from a \textit{correlated} or \textit{uncorrelated} sampling distribution, both of which are defined in~\cref{ssub:training_set}.